-Grassland Trail, Wetlands Pond Loop Trail, and Forest Habitat Trail – Supawna Meadows National Wildlife Refuge – Pennsville, Gloucester County, NJ
+Grassland Trail, Wetlands Pond Loop Trail, and Forest Habitat Trail – Supawna Meadows National Wildlife Refuge – Pennsville, Salem County, NJ

 Note: I haven’t hiked the Forest Habitat Trail yet because it was nap time, but I’ll include the info that I have.
 We’ll be back soon!

 Distance: Grassland Trail – 1.25 miles round trip, Wetlands Pond Loop – 0.33 miles round trip, Forest Habitat Trail – 0.75 miles